 The product-knowledge component, on the other hand, is focused on ongoing knowledge building.
 The scavenger-hunt style “challenges” send employees around the store to locate specific items and learn more about them in a hands-on environment.
 This component is designed to take advantage of employee downtime.
 Instead of standing idle, employees use the scavenger hunt to get on-demand and engaging training.

-These companies leveraged the technology their customers already preferred to use to successfully transform how they interact with customers.
+In these digital transformation examples, companies leveraged the technology their customers already preferred to use to successfully transform how they interact with customers.

 This UK-based credit card and banking company introduced new customer communication options with the help of the VoiceSage platform.